 the Commission’s previous decision to suspend or impose civil penalties on the Responsible Party.

-The Commission may deny a License renewal if the Commission finds good cause that the Responsible Party has materially not complied with any provisions of the Act or any provision in these Rules.
+The Commission may deny a License renewal if the Commission finds good cause that the Responsible Party has not materially complied with one or more provisions of the Act or one or more provisions in these Rules.

 Rule 1B-023 Public Record